-If you believe that you have some shades of pessimism in your perspective, here are some ideas that can help you make the shift towards a more inspiring and open outlook:
+If you believe that you tend to veer towards pessimism, here are some ideas that’ll help you make the shift towards a more inspiring and open outlook:

-- Spend more time with people who inspire you: We are the product of the 5 people with which we spend the most time.
-For this reason, when you are with people who are inspiring and doing great things with their life, their qualities tends to rub off you.
-Stay away from the Debbie Downers and Negative Nancys, as they will not have a positive impact on your experiences and, ultimately, your outcomes.
+3. Spend more time with people who inspire you: We are the product of the five people with which we spend the most time.
+When you’re with people who are inspiring and doing great things with their life, their qualities tends to rub off you.
+Stay away from the Debbie Downers and Negative Nancys, as they wnn’t have a positive impact on your experiences and, ultimately, your outcomes.

 All my best on your journey,